worldline/observability-workshop/docs/workshop.md

 Normally you would get a ``java.lang.OutOfMemoryError`` due to a saturated Java heap space.

-👀 To get additional insights, you can go back to the JVM dashboard and select the ``smartbank-gateway`` application.
+👀 To get additional insights, you can go back to the `JMX Overview` dashboard and select the ``smartbank-gateway`` application.

 Normally you will see the used JVM Heap reaching the maximum allowed.